Brazil 2014 strong contender as best-ever World Cup

 SERIOUS ISSUE

-But off the field, the fears of organisational chaos proved unfounded – the stadiums were ready, the airports functioned without major problem and fans enjoyed the tournament with no significant incidents.
+But off the field, the fears of organizational chaos proved unfounded – the stadiums were ready, the airports functioned without major problem and fans enjoyed the tournament with no significant incidents.

 Brazil supporters, even though their side were a major disappointment, contributed hugely to the success of the finals by picking teams, usually the underdogs, and making sure the atmosphere in stadiums was rarely of the sterile kind that has undermined some recent tournaments.